Device discovery overview

 There are two modes of discovery available:

-Basic discovery: In this mode, endpoints will passively collect events in your network and extract device information from them.
-Basic discovery uses the SenseNDR.exe binary for passive network data collection and no network traffic will be initiated.
-Endpoints will simply extract data from every network traffic that is seen by an onboarded device.
+Basic discovery: In this mode, endpoints passively collect events in your network and extract device information from them.
+Basic discovery uses the SenseNDR.exe binary for passive network data collection and no network traffic is initiated.
+Endpoints extract data from every network traffic that is seen by an onboarded device.
 With basic discovery, you'll only gain limited visibility of unmanaged endpoints in your network.

 Standard discovery (recommended): This mode allows endpoints to actively find devices in your network to enrich collected data and discover more devices - helping you build a reliable and coherent device inventory.
 In addition to devices that were observed using the passive method, standard mode also leverages common discovery protocols that use multicast queries in the network to find even more devices.
 Standard mode uses smart, active probing to discover additional information about observed devices to enrich existing device information.
 When Standard mode is enabled, minimal, and negligible network activity generated by the discovery sensor might be observed by network monitoring tools in your organization.